shelljs/shelljs/README.md

 });
 ```

 Executes the given `command` _synchronously_, unless otherwise specified.
-When in synchronous
-mode, this returns a `ShellString` (compatible with ShellJS v0.6.x, which returns an object
+When in synchronous mode, this returns a [ShellString](#shellstringstr).
-of the form `{ code:..., stdout:... , stderr:... }`).
-Otherwise, this returns the child process
+Otherwise, this returns the child process object, and the `callback`
-object, and the `callback` receives the arguments `(code, stdout, stderr)`.
+receives the arguments `(code, stdout, stderr)`.

 Not seeing the behavior you want? `exec()` runs everything through `sh`
 by default (or `cmd.exe` on Windows), which differs from `bash`.
 If you